 3. Have a high profile within the partnership

-To make partner in a law firm your firm’s equity partners need to know who you are AND want you to become a partner.
+To make partner in a UK law firm, your firm’s equity partners need to know who you are AND want you to become a partner.
 Yes, the fixed share partners and salaried partners have a level of influence with the firm, but the people you need to have on side are the full equity partners.
 The title ‘partner’ in your law firm, particularly for salaried partners, may not have any influence on who is being admitted to the partnership.

 To gain this high profile you need to have built a great reputation for: